cleverpush/cleverpush-developer-docs/docs/sdks/android/setup.md

     ```groovy
     dependencies {
         // ...
-        implementation 'com.cleverpush:cleverpush:1.18.12'
+        implementation 'com.cleverpush:cleverpush:1.19.9'
     }
     ```

-2. In the `onCreate` method of your Main activity, call `CleverPush.getInstance(this).init(...)` with your CleverPush Channel ID.
+2. In the `onCreate` method of your Main activity or Application, call `CleverPush.getInstance(this).init(...)` with your CleverPush Channel ID.

 	**JAVA**
 	```java